-What is real time?
+What does it mean, real time?

-What is an example of real time?
+What is an example of real time processing?

 How does real time work?